cheribaker/garden/content/notes/hostile-takeover.md

 >[!Summary]+ Book Description
 >
-> **First Draft**
+> *_Welcome to the family, Jessica Warne_*
 >
-> *_Welcome to the family, Jessica._*
+>After the brutal attack that nearly killed her, Jessica returned to the Duke Agency to embark on a desperate mission.
+Now that she understands the true aims of her employer, she's determined to free the assistants from her family's dangerous grasp.
+In presenting herself as an ally to her aunt and uncles, she hopes to find a way to destroy the red files used to keep every assistant in line.
 >
->In the aftermath of the attack that nearly ended her life, Jessica has returned to Duke Agency on a mission of desperation.
-If she can locate and destroy the red files the agency uses to manipulate and extort their people, her long nightmare will be over, once and for all.
+>That starts with seeking the weakness in her adversary's defenses.
+Yet the deeper she goes undercover, the closer Jessica becomes to the family she never knew.
+She'd been prepared for cruelty, even violence.
+What she hadn't  imagined was their kindness and generosity.
+For the first time in her life,  has she found the place where she belongs?
+As she struggles to do what she believes is right, and as she grapples with the troubling legacy left by her mother, aunt, and grandmother, Jessica has to wonder...
 >
->Yet the deeper she goes undercover, and the closer she becomes to her long-lost family, the more she questions her loyalties.
-As she comes to terms with her own history and the troubling legacy of the women who came before her, Jessica has to wonder...
+> Where should her loyalties lie?
 >
-> Has she been fighting on the wrong side, all along?